our latest campaign

 We want to create positive change in society, not just in hospitals.

-We recognise that opportunities for creation, connection, fulfilment and purpose help people to live happy, healthy and meaningful lives in the wider community.
+We recognise that opportunities for creation, connection, fulfilment and purpose help Neurodivergent people live happy, healthy and meaningful lives in the wider community.

 Resource library